 Automatic unwrapping is way faster, but it can lead to visual artefacts, such as obvious seams.
 Yet it remains useful if you don't have much time and want a faster pipeline.
-However, feel free to go and watch this tutorial if you want to learn how to manually unwrap UVs in Blender.
+However, feel free to go and watch this tutorial by the Blender team if you want to learn how to manually unwrap UVs in Blender.

 4.5.
 With all the faces of your object selected, press "U" and choose "Smart UV Project".
 In the dialog box which appears, in "Island Margin", type something like 0.02.
 It will make sure that the different parts of your model don't overlap on the map, which could cause a lot of visual troubles.
 Then click "OK".
 Let Blender work for a few instants: you will soon see the result on the right side.

 4.6.
 Go back to "Object Mode" (hit "Tab" on your keyboard), select your HighPoly, and check if this model has UVs.
 If it does, then proceed to the next step.
 If it doesn't, then repeat what you have done for the LowPoly.

 4.7.
 If you haven't done this before, "Shade Smooth" your LowPoly by "Left-Clicking" on it and choose "Shade Smooth".
 Do the same for the HighPoly.